The Internet of Things Lemon

 The missing link is the virtualized IoT device.
 This is a piece of technology that wraps these non-electronic, physical devices with the ability to be discovered, identified, and authenticated.
 The information about these things needs to be semantically interpretable, and this information needs to be communicable bi-directionally between the device and other end-points in the infrastructure.

 Implementing the missing link is surprisingly simple.
 Create a proxy that makes the thing appear as though it is an IoT device, interacting through IoT protocols.
-Thanks to the growth of cellphones, their low price, strong communications and imaging capabilities and their programmability, we have an ideal platform for building virtualized IoT infrastructure for the ubiquitous bar/QR coded thing on the factory floor or in the store or supermarket.
+Thanks to the growth of cellphones, their low price, strong communications and imaging capabilities and their programmability, we have an ideal for building virtualized IoT infrastructure for the ubiquitous bar/QR coded thing on the factory floor or in the store or supermarket.

 There are three fundamental components that are required, first a thing identification.
 Next scan information such location and time stamp to capture the VIoT interaction with the thing.
 Finally meta-data about the thing either from the tag or by lookup in the back-end infrastructure so that fully fleshed out thing data is available as an not object to the system.